 Climate-related fear, distress, and grief are creating an emergent mental health crisis among young people.
-Taking climate action and developing personal climate stories are proven methods of reducing youth eco-anxiety.
-Given that the mainstream environmental movement is often white-centric and exclusionary of marginalized groups, opportunities for inclusive climate action training, mentorship and support are needed.
+Taking community-based climate action is a proven method of reducing eco-anxiety.

-Youth for Climate Justice (Y4CJ) aims to equip diverse youth with essential skills, tools, and knowledge to build the capacity of youth for lifelong climate justice and advocacy.
-Y4CJ will empower youth (ages 12-18) across Metro Vancouver to design and launch meaningful climate justice projects in their communities.
-The empowering experiences, transferable skills, and mental health strategies will serve youth long after the program’s completion.
+Youth for Climate Justice (Y4CJ) is a mentorship program designed to equip diverse youth with the skills, tools, and knowledge they need for lifelong climate justice advocacy.
+The program empowers youth groups (ages 12–18) across Metro Vancouver to design and launch meaningful climate justice projects in their communities.
+These empowering experiences, along with transferable skills and supportive mental health strategies, continue to benefit youth long after the program ends.

-Metro Vancouver youth vary widely in their experience, confidence, and skill sets related to taking climate action.
-Y4CJ will offer a flexible system of support so youth can self-identify their needs and select the most relevant supports and resources:
+Metro Vancouver youth bring different levels of experience, confidence, and skills to climate action.
+Y4CJ offers a flexible support system that allows participants to identify their own needs and choose the most relevant resources, including:

 - Hands-on mentorship and guidance